 In fact, yoga is now so popular that half of Pure Fitness’s studios in Hong Kong are yoga studios!

-In our article about the five best quality, lower-priced yoga studios in Hong Kong, we cover:
+In our article about the best yoga studios in Hong Kong, some of the yoga studies we cover include:

-- Lululemon – not just about the cutest yoga pants in town, you can head to free early morning stretch sessions in-store
+- Lululemon – not just about the cutest yoga pants in town, you can head to free classes.

 Our article on the best yoga studios also covers why yoga is so important when living in Hong Kong, which types of yoga are available in Hong Kong, and the benefits of practicing yoga in a studio versus at home.